 Firstly, you need to make sure that the office is systemised so that everyone can do anyone’s job.
 That way if someone calls in sick there is someone else in the office that can just pick up where they left off and get the work done.

 But what about doing their own job you ask?
-Part of the systems within the office will give you the ability to prioritise workloads so that you are able to move people around in the business to make sure you are getting the most important and urgent work done first and then staff can go back to doing some of the less urgent work so that things can be managed accordingly.
+Part of the systems within the office will give you the ability to prioritize workloads so that you are able to move people around in the business to make sure you are getting the most important and urgent work done first and then staff can go back to doing some of the less urgent work so that things can be managed accordingly.
 In fact if your systems are there you could even get a temp or virtual assistant to just follow the dots and get on with things.

 Get in the know